christophermoverton/weather_kstream_app/README.md

 KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://kafka:9092
 ```

-### Step 3: Build and Run the Application
+### Step 4: Build and Run the Dockerized Application

-Use Docker Compose to build and run the Kafka Streams application.
-The `docker-compose.yml` file is configured to handle the build process and run the container.
+Once you've built the application locally, you can now build and run the Docker containers using Docker Compose.

-Run the following command to build the image and start the containers:
+Run the following command to build the Docker image and start the containers:

 ```bash
 sudo docker-compose up --build